open/close all folders

 - Stan, the main character of June, always wears a bag mask.
 His eyes, nose and mouth are occasionally seen, so what exactly is he hiding?

-- Notoriously reclusive novelist Thomas Pynchon was depicted this way in two episodes of The Simpsons.
+- Notoriously reclusive novelist Thomas Pynchon was depicted this way in two episodes.

 - In an episode of My Life as a Teenage Robot, Jenny hides under a paper bag when she gets robo-pimples.